June-Skeeter/Police_Involved_Deaths_Canada/Inputs/Police_Involved_Deaths_Canada/README.md

 	* Police-Involved Deaths that occured between January 1, 2001 and June 30, 2020
 	* Police Killings and Police-Involved Deaths from July 1, 2020 to April 4
 		* -I've backtrakced everything from KillerCopsCanada thru Nov 2020

+I've tried to aviod making assumptions on race of the victims when it is unspecified.
+The only exception, is if an incident occured in a first nation community, I have assumed the victim was Indigenous.